Tang campaign against the Eastern Turks: Defeat of the Eastern Turks

 Li Jing and Li Shiji believed that Illig Qaghan was stalling for time; they and Su Dingfang's vanguard combined and attacked Illig Qaghan's tent.
 Illig Qaghan fled to subordinate khan Ashina Sunishi (阿史那蘇尼失); Princess Yicheng of Sui, his wife, was killed.
 Illig Qaghan was soon captured by the Tang generals Li Daozong and Zhang Baoxiang (張寶相) and delivered to Chang'an.
 Turkic nobles largely surrendered to the Tang.
-The population surrendered to the Tang or Xueyantuo, or fled west to the Western Turkic Khaganate and the nearby kingdoms such as Qocho, Kucha and Tuyuhun.
+The population surrendered to the Tang or Xueyantuo, or fled west to the Western Turkic Khaganate and nearby kingdoms such as Qocho, Kucha and Tuyuhun.

 Aftermath in Mongolia

-Initial attempt to settle Eastern Turkic Khaganate's people within the Tang state
+Initial attempt to settle the Eastern Turkic Khaganate's people within the Tang state

-Taizong sought options for the disposition of the Khaganate's population.
+Taizong sought options for the disposition of the Eastern Turkic Khaganate's population.
 Reportedly, the majority opinion was for sinicization by scattered resettlement in the Tang prefectures of what are now modern Shandong and Henan.
 However, several officials are recorded as holding different opinions: